mia-platform/documentation/docs/fast_data/monitoring/overview.md

 sidebar_label: Overview
 ---

 A great way of monitoring Fast Data is using Dashboards, which can give you immediate feedback on various aspects of system health.
-We provide some already configured [Grafana Dashboards](https://grafana.com/grafana/dashboards) to quickly setup a monitoring stack that grants both Dashboards and Alerts.
+We provide some already configured [Grafana Dashboards](https://grafana.com/grafana/dashboards) to quickly set up a monitoring stack that grants both Dashboards and Alerts.

 To do so, there are a couple of steps you need to follow.

 ## Console Setup